cmargalejo/CAST_macros/cutDefinition/README.md

 cut()
 ```

 * **XRayTube_FOM_scalingCalculator_v2.4.0.C** : macro to compute the scaling factor to be applied to the energy ranges different that the one for 5.9 keV.
-The results are incorporated into the former macro `applyBackgroundCuts_v2.4.0.C`
+The results are used by the former macro `applyBackgroundCuts_v2.4.0.C`.
+This means that if you just want to re-run the analysis as it was originally done, you don't need this macro as its results are incorporated into the former macro `applyBackgroundCuts_v2.4.0.C`
 * **applyFiducialAndVetoCuts.C** : macro that receives the ROOT dataframe generated with the former macro `applyBackgroundCuts_v2.4.0.C`, and allows to apply veto and fiducial cuts.

 Usage:
 ```
 restRoot